camroga/jonaprieto.github.io/_posts/2018-02-09-type-theory-journey.md

 - Homotopy type theory

   - Logic to natively formalise homotopy theory

-  - Intuition for working with Id-types.
+  - Intuition for working with Id-types

   - *UnivalenceAxiom* : equality between types can be isomorphism.
     Gives (some) parametricity for free: all constructions on types invariant under iso.